 - a.
 We are close to the end of our time together, and it is time for us to take concrete steps as a group to prevent SH & SEA.
 I'm going to task you with a group project that you will work on between this module and the next. - b.
 We've spoken about the importance of accountability to women, but how will this work in practice?
 Are there mechanisms for women to channel their concerns not just about SH & SEA but also about workplace safety and respect?
 Do they work?
 Are women's concerns addressed?
 Do women receive feedback about the concerns they raised? - c.
-For the group project, I'd like you to meet outside the training to discuss these questions.
-Based on your assessment, I'd like you to come up with a proposal for establishing or strengthening an existing or new feedback mechanism for female staff.
-The proposal should include a description of the mechanism for consulting women, including the staff member responsible for overseeing it, how often women's concerns will be raised with management and management's role in taking action on the issues that are raised. - d.
+For the group project, please arrange to meet outside the training to discuss these questions.
+Based on your discussion, I'd like you to come up with a proposal for establishing or strengthening an existing or new feedback mechanism for female staff. - d.
+All the information and instructions about the project are in your participant materials.
+The proposal should include a description of the mechanism for consulting women, including the staff member responsible for overseeing it, how often women's concerns will be raised with management and management's role in taking action on the issues that are raised. - e.
 Once you have developed your proposal, I'd like you to organize a meeting with senior leaders/managers and HR representatives to present your idea.
 In your presentation, you should explain: - Why consulting with women is important to our efforts to address gender inequality and SH & SEA prevention - What the new or strengthened feedback mechanisms will look like - The support you would need from HR/managers to ensure its success - 3.2.
-Give participants time to discuss when they want to meet to discuss the proposal, who they would like to be the overall leader of the assignment and other details.
-Give them printouts of Session Material 7F Proposal for Feedback Mechanism
+Allow participants a few minutes to agree the meeting date and time.
+Direct them towards the group project guidance including Session Material 7F Proposal for Feedback Mechanism for Female Staff in the participant materials.
+Answer any questions that come up. ■

+Session Material 7F - Proposal for Feedback Mechanism for Female Staff

+Outline: Project Description

-Session Material 7F - Proposal for Feedback Mechanism for Female Staff Outline: Project Description 1.
-2. 3.
-4. Description of proposed mechanism/or activities needed to strengthen existing mechanism: Staff responsible for oversight: Means and frequency of raising concerns with senior leaders/managers: Senior leaders/managers' role in addressing concerns and providing feedback: Outline: Pitch to Senior Leaders/Managers 1.
-Why is it important to consult with women in our efforts to address gender inequality and prevent SH & SEA?
-2. What is the organizational gap? (e.g. do we have an established process for consulting women?
-If we do, is it working?)
-3. What would a new or strengthened consultation mechanism look like?
-4. How would it enhance current SH & SEA prevention efforts?
-5. What support is required from managers?
+- 1. Description of proposed mechanism/or activities needed to strengthen existing mechanism: - 2.
+Staff responsible for oversight: - 3.
+Means and frequency of raising concerns with senior leaders/managers: - 4.
+Senior leaders/managers' role in addressing concerns and providing feedback:

+Outline: Pitch to Senior Leaders/Managers

+- 1. Why is it important to consult with women in our efforts to address gender inequality and prevent SH & SEA? - 2.
+What is the organizational gap? (e.g, do we have an established process for consulting women?
+If we do, is it working?) - 3.
+What would a new or strengthened consultation mechanism look like? - 4.
+How would it enhance current SH & SEA prevention efforts? - 5.
+What support is required from managers?